GregoireHebert/tamagotchi/README.md

-# Fish
+# Tamagotchi
 ==========

-Fish is a tamagotchi like project
+Tamagotchi is a tamagotchi like project
-The fish has need such as hunger, sleepiness and sometimes wants to play.
+The tamagotchi has need such as hunger, sleepiness and sometimes wants to play.
 Each has an influence on it's health.
-If you do not take care of feeding him, put it to bed or play with it, the fish will eventually die faster.
+If you do not take care of feeding him, put it to bed or play with it, the tamagotchi will eventually die faster.

 This project exists as a demonstration for the neat bundle.